 A bore squeegee is an innovative new product pioneered by Remington.
 This is a fantastic cleaning product that is made out of soft silicone and comes in a variety of sizes to perfectly fit every caliber.
 This is used directly after the bronze brush, and it wipes down the walls of your barrel perfectly, pulling a glob of solvent-soaked fouling out of the other end.
 In one pass, a bore squeegee can do what would normally take several minutes and a pile of patches.
 A good bore squeegee is, hands down, my personal favorite component of my cleaning kit.
 If the cleaning kit you ultimately decide to purchase doesn’t have one, I would definitely supplement it with a full set of bore squeegees.

 A cleaning jag is also designed to be used directly after the bronze brush and is usually a brass or plastic piece of metal that is sized slightly less than the diameter of your bore.
 This is so that you can place a cleaning patch over the jag and push it through the bore.
-The patch soaks up the solvent and fouling and is discarded and replaced with another patch.
+The patch soaks up the cleaning solvent and fouling and is discarded and replaced with another patch.
 This process is repeated until the patches come out clean (this can sometimes take a long time).
-You can also use the cleaning jag to push an oil-soaked patch through the bore which will give it a light coat of oil and protect it from rust.
+You can also use the cleaning jag to push an oil-soaked patch through the bore which will give it a light coat of lubricating oil and protect it from rust.

 A slotted tip functions very similarly to a cleaning jag.
 It is also used as a method for pushing a cleaning patch through the bore.
 The difference is, a slotted tip is usually one of several standard sizes, and the patch runs through the slot and is wrapped up and around the tip to fit inside the bore.
 Many of your cheaper kits will elect to have slotted tips instead of cleaning jags, as they can be made cheaper and the kit can have fewer of them.
 As such, they are slightly more difficult to use than cleaning jags.

 Cleaning patches are a consumable item that is almost always included in reloading kits.
 These are simple square cotton patches designed to be used with a cleaning jag or slotted tip in order to soak up and remove fouling and solvent from the inside of the bore.
 Most cleaning kits come with cheap, thin patches that don’t work very well, so I would plan on making your own out of old clothing.
 The added bonus to this is that you can use the larger chunks to make your own cleaning rags, and the smaller chunks can be cut into patches.
 I have found that old work t-shirts make the best cleaning patches.
 They are cheap, easy to make, and much better than the ones often included in kits.
+Just remember to have a patch holder so things do not get messy.

 The final portion of the tools needed to clean your bore is the rod.
 This is a long stick that each individual cleaning component screws into.
 While single-piece cleaning rods are very nice, they take up a lot of space and can be very expensive.
 Due to this, most cleaning kits will include a multi-piece cleaning rod.
 If you are looking for a good universal gun cleaning kit, you will want to make sure your kit contains at least 2, maybe even 3 different rods.
 You will want a rod that is skinny enough to fit down the barrel of a .17 caliber rifle, but that thin rod will be far too weak to push your large brush down the barrel of your 12 gauge.
 For that, you will want a rod that is much stronger and thicker.
 For this, you will need at least 2 different rods in your universal cleaning kit.